Mulperi/angular-handbook/README.md

 -   Create mock data (JSON) in to assets folder and request it with HttpClient inside the service
 -   Use event binding in a component
 -   Use service inside a component
--   Subscribe to a observable inside a component or a template and compare the differences (remember to unsubscribe if you subscribe in component)
+-   Subscribe to an Observable inside a component or a template and compare the differences (remember to unsubscribe if you subscribe in component)
 -   Use structural directives *ngFor and *ngIf
 -   Use conditional styling in a template [class.active]="boolean”